 7 Types of Chiropractic Adjustments

-3 min read
+5 min read

 Has your back or neck been giving you trouble?
 If so, then you may need to schedule an appointment with your chiropractor.
-It’s not unusual for people to be a little unsure of what to expect during their treatment process.
-If you ever visit a chiropractor, you’ll quickly learn that there is more than one way to adjust your spine and neck for pain relief.
+Many people know that chiropractic care can help relieve pain.
+Still, it’s not unusual for people to be a little unsure of what to expect during the treatment process.

 1. Spinal Manipulation

-Spinal manipulation or spinal adjustment is one of the most common types of adjustments that chiropractors offer.
-To perform spinal manipulation, the chiropractor uses a combination of thrusts and stretches to activate the joints.
-It’s a more gentle type of manipulation that works to improve the joint function in the spinal column.
-People experience a reduction in pain and better movement following these treatments.
+Spinal manipulation, or spinal adjustment, is one of the most common chiropractic adjustments.
+In this gentle approach, the chiropractor uses a combination of thrusts and stretches to improve the joint function in the spinal column.

 2. Diversified Technique